taisei-project/taisei/doc/DEVELOPMENT.rst

 ANGLE (Windows/macOS)
 '''''''''''''''''''''

+ANGLE support is semi-optional for macOS, and *mandatory* for Windows.
+Due to long-standing OpenGL bugs on Windows, it's required so that Taisei runs correctly on as many GPU configurations as possible. macOS runs fine with the standard OpenGL 3.3 backend, but requires ANGLE for GL ES 3.0 support.

 For Windows and macOS, you will need Google's ANGLE library for both ES 3.0 and 2.0.
 You'll need to check out
 `ANGLE <https://github.com/google/angle>`__ and build it first.
 Refer to their